 Redis’ performance, simplicity, and micro-data structures manipulation allow it to perform significantly better than traditional relational databases.
 Enabling Redis on Cloudways servers requires a few steps, and this article will guide you in integrating Redis Object Cache support on your WordPress sites hosted at Cloudways.

 How Does Redis Interact with WordPress Cache Plugins?

 Unlike cache plugins, that run from inside the WordPress site, Redis is a server-side cache.
 WordPress cache plugins are made to accelerate the rendering of the website frontend by caching static versions of the pages that don’t run any code (for instance, the regular pages and posts that are served as static cached content).

-Let’s say your WordPress site offers memberships, has protected content and discounts for members on the connected WooCommerce store (which also sells courses that are made with your preferred LSM System for WordPress).
-All these plugins, plus their add-ons (that extend the plugins) may mean that there are as many as 20 active plugins on the WordPress site.
+Let’s say your WordPress site offers memberships, has protected content and discounts for members on the connected WooCommerce store (which also sells courses that are made with your preferred LMS for WordPress).
+All these plugins, plus their add-ons (that extend the plugins) may mean that there are up to 50 (or more) active plugins on your WordPress site.

 We assume that you already have a properly configured WordPress cache plugin serving your pages.
 But at the backend, on your WordPress Admin area, things aren’t that fast because the dynamic content couldn’t be cached.

 Integrating Redis will result in a noticeable improvement in the backend operations, drastically reducing the waiting time.
 Redis will cache and handle database queries and data structures in order to make your backend experience as fast as the frontend.